Programs are specifically planned for the ages that are advertised within each description and exceptions are rarely made.

 Insufficient Enrollment Cancellations

-Print, sign and fax, mail or deliver completed waivers to the office at least one week in advance of the camp start date.
-Contact the YP Summer Camp office at (612) 625-2242 if you need a hard copy of waivers.
+Fax, email, or deliver completed waivers to the office at least one week in advance of the program start date.
+Contact the YP Office at [email protected] if you need a hard copy of waivers.